Sèvres pot-pourri vase in the shape of a ship: Metropolitan Museum of Art, New York

 Main colour pink, painted with cherubs in the main panel.
 Designed by Jean-Claude Duplessis (active 1748–74) and dated about 1757–58, this is in soft-paste porcelain, with Sèvres pink the main colour.
-With an overall dimension of 44.8 × 37.5 cm it was gifted by the Samuel H. Kress Foundation in 1958, and is believed to be the vase in the ownership of Louis-Joseph de Bourbon, Prince de Condé (where it formed a garniture with two of the famous elephant-head vases) and passed down after the French Revolution to Sir Charles Mills, Baronet and eventually to the Lords Hillingdon (in 1888).
+With an overall dimension of 44.8 × 37.5 cm it was gifted by the Samuel H. Kress Foundation in 1958, and is believed to be the vase in the ownership of Louis-Joseph, Prince of Condé (where it formed a garniture with two of the famous elephant-head vases) and passed down after the French Revolution to Sir Charles Mills, 2nd Baronet, later Baron Hillingdon in 1888 and by descent in his family.
 Notable marks include crossed Ls, and E. below, in blue on the underside with the factory mark and year letter.

 Royal Collection, UK

 "Soft-paste porcelain, bleu lapis and green ground overlaid with gilded œil-de-perdrix decoration, further gilding and gilt bronze", with interlaced LLs enclosing the date-letter F, c.
 1758/9.
 Dimensions, excluding stand, 45.2 × 37.8 × 19.3 cm.
 In 2017 it was in the Green Drawing Room of Buckingham Palace.

 Acquired by George IV, the vase in the Royal Collection is the largest of the three models of this shape produced at Sèvres, and is decorated with two ground colours, green and dark blue.
 The front reserve depicts a genre scene taken from an unknown source, inspired by David Teniers the Younger (1610–90).
 The ends of the vase are in the form of a bowsprit, projecting from the jaws of a marine head, and at the masthead is a fluttering white pennant, patterned with fleurs-de-lis.
 The vase was purchased in 1759 at the end-of-year sale at Versailles by Madame de Pompadour for 960 livres.
 Madame de Pompadour is known to have owned at least three examples of this model (including those now in the Louvre and Royal Collection); these formed important components of her sumptuously appointed apartments.